Infineon/infineon-design-system-tailwind-config/README.md

 **Tailwind CSS Custom Config File for DDS Projects**
 ===========================

 This repository distributes a custom Tailwind CSS config file based on the DDS design tokebs that you can use in your projects together with the DDS components.
+Visit the [DEMO](https://infineon.github.io/infineon-design-system-tailwind-config/) to check out the available styles.

 **Getting Started**
 ---------------